Classical representation of the dynamics of quantum spin chains: Conclusion

-\paragraph{Conclusion}
+\section{Conclusion}

 In this paper, we propose a new way to describe the dynamics of quantum spin chains in terms of purely \emph{classical }continuous time Markov chains.
 Perhaps a contrario to the usual scenario, it is the quantum dynamics that emerges from averaging over the classical one.
 Although we restricted to spin chains, we expect generalizations to other types of systems to be possible--if not straightforward.
-This offers a fresh view on the dynamics of quantum system and builds a bridge between the realms of classical stochastic processes and quantum dynamics.
-We note in passing that our approach is reminiscent of the many-world interpretation of quantum mechanics \citep{EverettManyworlds1957} as the different classical copies can be thought of as ``parallel universes''.
-This also renders the theory \textit{nonlocal}, which makes our formalism compatible with Bell's theorem \citep{Belltheorem}.
+This offers a fresh view on the dynamics of quantum system and will hopefully encourage cross-fertilizations between the realms of classical stochastic processes and quantum dynamics.
+We note in passing that our approach is reminiscent of the many-world interpretation of quantum mechanics \cite{EverettManyworlds1957} as the different classical copies can be thought of ``parallel universes''.
+This also renders the theory \textit{nonlocal}, which makes our formalism compatible with Bell's theorem \cite{Belltheorem}.

-Our study raises many exciting questions.
-First and foremost, one should determine quantitatively the strengths of the stochastic approach in solving the many-body quantum problem.
-Our hope is that since each "copy" of the system behaves classicaly, they will be efficiently simulable.
-The central challenge is then to control particle proliferation, potentially through "checkpoint" algorithms or the addition of Lindblad dynamics that will induce classical processes and reduce the overall particle count.
+There are a lot of exciting questions that are raised by our study.
+First and foremost, one should determine the usefulness of the stochastic approach in solving the the many-body quantum problem.
+As explained in the main text, our approach is not for now of much use due to the increase of classical particle number during the time evolution.
+A promising direction stems from the fact that, due to the overcompleteness of the spin quantum basis, a given quantum theory can be "unraveled" into many classical processes on the replica space.
+This gauge freedom can then be exploited to reduce the computational complexity of the classical Markov process.
+These ideas will be developed and discussed further in \cite{LoiodeNardisJin_Q2C}.